Sabbatical/Professional Development Leave

 The purpose of the sabbatical leave program is to free faculty members from their normal University duties, enabling them to pursue their scholarly interests full-time and maintain their professional standing so that they may return to their posts with renewed vigor, perspective, and insight.
 (University Faculty Handbook, Ch.
 3 - Sabbaticals and Other Leaves of Absence)

 Faculty members accrue sabbatical at 2.5 days per month for full time effort (see the University Handbook for further information), and use sabbatical at 30 days per month at 100% FTE.
 Faculty may take sabbatical at a reduced FTE, which will cause them to receive salary and to use sabbatical at a similarly reduced rate (for example, "50% sabbatical" = 50% base + variable pay, and uses 15 days per month).
 However, no matter the rate of pay, faculty are always expected to be completely relieved from all clinical, teaching, and administrative duties for the part of their FTE that is committed to sabbatical.

-Sabbatical eligibility stops during a period of no service-- time spent on leave without salary, a leave for short term disability, family and medical leave, long term disability, periods of pure research, and full-time non-teaching service are normally excluded in calculating sabbatical eligibility.
+Sabbatical eligibility stops during a period of leave -- time spent on leave without salary, a leave for short term disability, family and medical leave, long term disability, periods of pure research, and full-time non-teaching service are normally excluded in calculating sabbatical eligibility.

 Sabbaticals must be at least one month (30 days) in duration and can normally be no longer than one year (360 days) in duration and at a minimum of 50% FTE.